paulklemm/snrgo/Readme.md

 Run `get_go_summary()` from the RStudio session of the docker image to create the temporary file.

+**How to FIX**

+Save the OpenCPU result using a shell script to disk, as described using the function `testScript` calling the `testScript.sh` function.

 ## GO Term Ids

 The Biomart IDs for GO terms are in parts obscure.
 Here a translation.